python/typing/docs/spec/glossary.rst

    gradual form
-      A gradual form is a :term:`type expression` which makes the type it is part of not a :term:`fully static type`, but rather represent a set of possible static types.
+      A gradual form is a :term:`type expression` which makes the type it is part of not a :term:`fully static type`, but rather a representation of a set of possible static types.
 See :ref:`type-system-concepts`.
 The primary gradual form is :ref:`Any`.
 The ellipsis (`...`) is a gradual form in some, but not all, contexts.
 It is a gradual form when used in a :ref:`Callable` type, and when used in ``tuple[Any, ...]`` (but not in other :ref:`tuple <tuples>` types).

    gradual type
-      Types in the Python type system are "gradual".
-A gradual type may be a :term:`fully static type`, or it may be :ref:`Any`, or a type that contains :ref:`Any` or another :term:`gradual form`.
-Unlike :term:`fully static types <fully static type>`, gradual types do not necessarily represent a single set of possible runtime values; instead they represent a set of possible static types.
+      Types in the Python type system are "gradual types".
+A gradual type may be a :term:`fully static type`, or it may be :ref:`Any`, or a type that contains ``Any`` or another :term:`gradual form`.
+A gradual type does not necessarily represent a single set of possible runtime values; instead it can represent a set of possible static types (a set of possible sets of possible runtime values!).
 Gradual types do not participate in the :term:`subtype` relation, but they do participate in :term:`consistency
       <consistent>` and :term:`assignability <assignable>`.
 They can be
-      :term:`materialized <materialize>` to a fully static type.
+      :term:`materialized <materialize>` to a more static, or fully static, type.
 See :ref:`type-system-concepts`.

    inline
       Inline type annotations are annotations that are included in the